soxueren/atsd/api/data/series/group.md

 ### No Aggregation

-When aggregation is disabled, the grouping function is applied to values for all unique timestamps in the merged series.
+When aggregation is disabled, the `group` function is applied to values for all unique timestamps in the merged series.

-In the example below, `SUM` function returns 12 (1+11) at 2016-06-25T08:00:00Z as a total of e-1 and e-2 series values, both of which have samples this timestamp.
+In the example below, the `SUM` function returns 12 (1+11) at 2016-06-25T08:00:00Z as a total of e-1 and e-2 series values, both of which have samples this timestamp.

-On the other hand, `SUM` returns 3 (3 + null->0) at 2016-06-25T08:00:05Z because only e-1 series has a value at that timestamp.
+On the other hand, the `SUM` returns 3 (3 + null->0) at 2016-06-25T08:00:05Z because only e-1 series has a value at that timestamp.

 ```json
 [